cristian-guerrero/legion-go-tricks/README.md

 ## What has issues

-- **v29 bios - WARNING!** The new Bios v29 is different from the earlier beta v29 bios.
-The new updated v29 may be causing issues on Linux.
-Don't upgrade the bios yet until it's verified
 - Battery Indicator - It doesn't consistently work, but has a usable workaround
 - Battery Estimated Time Remaining - It's often incorrect

+- **v29 bios - Update** seems to work so far on nobara v39, and am testing bazzite in a bit

 ### Known bugs